fourjuaneight/blog/content/posts/procastinating.md

 ---
 title: On Procrastinating
-description: "Have you ever gone down one of those online rabbit holes and end up on r/disneyvacation for some odd reason?
-Yeah, me neither.
-For a lot of us, procrastinating is the norm and getting some work done is the accomplishment of the day.
+description: "For a lot of us, procrastinating is the norm and getting some work done is the accomplishment of the day.
 I have no idea how to solve that problem.
 And that's not what this post is about.
 But let's talk about it anyways."
 date: 2017-07-23
 tags:
   - productivity